storageos/storageos.github.io/_includes/operator/install.md

 ### Trigger a StorageOS installation

 > This is a Cluster Definition example.
 Checkout the `spec` parameters
-> available in the [Resource Configuration
+> available on the [Resource Configuration
 > page](https://github.com/storageos/cluster-operator#storageoscluster-resource-configuration).

 ```bash